nirajanDevHub108/Github-Action/README.md

 -it let one step pass data to another step in workflow in later steps ,they enable dynamic workflow where later steps depends on the result of  previous steps

 - we can set out put in 2 ways -uisng id and set-output(legecy)

+# *Caching*

+-speed up workflow runs cachinh stable files
+-caching allows us to store files and later retrives them based on a key.workflows can access the cache from their branch or from default branch